-At all its meetings in 2021, the Supervisory Board was informed in detail about the course of business and the company's position.
-Focus areas included the development of the Business Customers segment, major supplier agreements and customer projects and the development of the market situation and its regulatory conditions.
-In addition, the Supervisory Board supported the Management Board with strategic issues arising from changes in the telecommunications market, for example with regard to cable network operators and the ever-growing importance of fibre-optic infrastructure.
+At all its meetings in 2022, the Supervisory Board was informed in detail about the course of business and the company's position.
+Focus areas included the development of the Business Customers segment, major supplier agreements and customer projects.
+The Supervisory Board also focused on two other project in particular: the sale of shares in the subsidiary easybell GmbH and the sale of right-of-use assets to online resources.
+It also discussed developments in the market situation.

+In addition, the Supervisory Board supported the Management Board with strategic issues arising from changes in the telecommunications market, for example with regard to the company's strategic direction with a focus on marketing "cloud & fibresolutions".